-- The national Fuller report, 'Next steps for integrating primary care' recommends the development and integration of primary care into local neighbourhood communities, to help address the current challenges and improve the care and experiences received by patients. - The NHS expect primary care to evolve with its core strengths protected, placing it at the heart of ICS, offering people streamlined access to care and advice, more proactive, personalised care and support from a multidisciplinary team based around neighbourhoods. - Primary care cannot achieve the ambition alone and the ICS needs to take a systemled approach to drive improvements and to develop Integrated Neighbourhood Teams connected with Primary Care Networks (PCNs).
+- The national Fuller report, 'Next steps for integrating primary care' recommends the development and integration of primary care into local neighbourhood communities, to help address the current ohallenges and improve the care and experiences received by patients. - The NHS expect primary care to evolve with its core strengths protected, placing it at the heart of ICS, offering people streamlined access to care and advice, more proactive, personalised care and support from a multidisciplinary team based around neighbourhoods. - alone and the ICS needs to take a systemled approach to drive improvements and to develop Integrated Neighbourhood Teams connected with Primary Care Networks (PCNs).